 <img src="https://ws.zoominfo.com/pixel/nNZHHsNQlt78PDGCs7PY" width="1" height="1" style="display: none;">

 Using HR analytics effectively doesn’t require a team of data scientists or over-complicated HR technology.
-In fact, it’s quite the opposite.
-You can use this guide to understand HR analytics and learn how to apply it in your organization.
-With these practical tips and guidance, you will have the tools to advance the capability of the HR function in your workplace and play a more active role in increasing organizational effectiveness.
+In fact, it’s quite the opposite!
+This guide will help you understand HR analytics and learn how to apply it in your organization.
+With these practical tips and guidance, you'll have the tools to advance HR in your workplace and play a more active role in increasing organizational effectiveness.

 Chapter 1